kupl/npex/README.md

 This project is licensed under the MIT license.

 ## Issues
-If you find any issues, please refer to the [Issue page](https://github.com/kupl/npex/issues) as the solutions already exists.
+If you encounter any issues, please refer to the [Issue page](https://github.com/kupl/npex/issues) as the solutions already exists.
-If you don't get any solutions from the page, please report it as a new issue.
+If you don't get any solutions from the page, please report it as a new issue for public interest.
 The email address you can contact is as follows:

 * **Junhee Lee** : junhee_lee@korea.ac.kr